 Prior to Holmes CC, Mr. Hill taught choral music, showchoir, and musical theatre for five years at Forest HS and Kosciusko HS, while also performing in community theatre and teaching private voice.
-A native of Grenada, MS, he served as Minister of Music at Central Baptist Church of Grenada for 22 years from 1996-2018, and as Interim Minister of Music at Friendship Baptist Church of Grenada from 1995-1996.
+A native of Grenada, MS, he served as Minister of Music at Central Baptist Church of Grenada from 1996-2018, and as Interim Minister of Music at Friendship Baptist Church of Grenada from 1995-1996.

 In 2004, Mr. Hill received special recognition as the recipient of the Colleen Kirk Memorial Award presented by the Southern Division of the American Choral Directors Association.
-This award is given annually to an outstanding young choral music educator who is chosen to represent the Southern Division’s 11-state region.
+This award is given annually to "an outstanding young choral music educator who is chosen to represent the Southern Division’s 11-state region."

 Mr. Hill holds the Associate of Arts degree in Vocal Music Education from Holmes Community College in Goodman, MS; the Bachelor of Music degree in Vocal Music Education from the University of Mississippi in Oxford; and the Master of Music degree in Choral Conducting from Mississippi College in Clinton.